pgpkeys-eu/pgpkeys-eu.github.io/docs/state-keyservers-2024.md

 [earth.li](https://the.earth.li/pgp_lookup.html) is a general-purpose keyserver.
 It is individually operated, and runs the [Onak](https://github.com/u1f35c/onak) software stack.
-It does not support full synchronisation, but can be used to forward keys to other known keyservers via PKS.
+It does not support full synchronisation, but can be used to forward keys to other known keyservers via email.

 ### Domain/Application-restricted Keyservers